Bulk Buy! The latest vintage of the Costco Kirkland Signature Malbec hits it out of the park.

 -Sergio Case, Winemaker

-We’ve been tasting and reviewing the Kirkland Malbec going back to the 2009 vintage and unlike a lot of the other Costco wines, the quality on this one seems to bounce around a good bit.
-I think it’s possible the producer has changed over the years as Costco previously didn’t reveal who made it on the label like they do now (Broquel Winery).
-In any case, this latest 2017 vintage is a solid one.
+We've been tasting and reviewing the Kirkland Malbec going back to the 2009 vintage and unlike a lot of the other Costco wines, the quality on this one seems to bounce around a good bit.
+I think it's possible the producer has changed over the years as Costco previously didn't reveal who made it on the label like they do now.
+The last several vintages; however, the producer has been Broquel Winery.

 In any case, let's check out the 2019 which seems to be much improved from its predecessor which only garnered a Recommended Buy rating.

 The 2019 Kirkland Signature Malbec begins with pleasing aromas of plum and blackberry plus a little vanilla and spice.

 Tasting reveals it to be not quite as oaky and a bit less one-dimensional than the previous vintage.
 Medium-bodied, this smooth and easy drinking Malbec tastes ripe and juicy.
 This is seriously crowd-pleasing stuff.

 It ends with a dry, long (much longer than the 2018), juicy finish of lingering tart fruit and a little spice.
 Really quite delicious, this vintage is definitely Bulk Buy material!